 There are several solutions at the consumer level that we can implement.

-• Stop buying alkaline or single-use disposable batteries, and switch to rechargeable batteries.
+Stop buying alkaline or single-use disposable batteries, and switch to rechargeable batteries.
 They are reusable and much more recyclable!
 This is what I am planning to do effective immediately.
-I read reviews on rechargeable batteries and decided to order a Panasonic Eneloop rechargeable batteries set.
-I’ll update this post with a review of them once I’ve received and tested them.
+I read reviews on rechargeable batteries and decided to order a Panasonic Eneloop rechargeable battery set.
+Read my review Eneloop batteries.

 I hope this was helpful, and thank you for reading!
-Leave me a comment or question below, I love a dialog!
-Keep trying to be the change, and please subscribe!
+Leave me a comment or question below!
+Keep trying to be the change, and please share and subscribe!